 There are different consequences depending on the thesis/project, if the student(s) does not submit or pass the thesis/project.
 Please contact a study administrator for further instructions.

 Please note that you should advise the students about pitfalls concerning use of GAI in projects as it from summer 2024 is allowed to be used in final projects.
-See more here: Use of GAI at AU
+See more here: Use of GAI at AU.

 For MSc in Economics (Oecon), the process for you will be the same as for the 1st attempt.

-For MSc in Economics and Business Administration (merc) it is slightly different.
+For MSc in Economics and Business Administration (merc), it is slightly different.
 Here, the rule is that if a revised problem statement has not been handed in and approved in WISEflow, the student must attach a brief account when handing in the Master's Thesis, explaining how the revised problem statement differs from the original problem statement used for the first examination attempt.
 This brief account of the changes must be approved and signed by the supervisor.
 If the brief account is not included, the thesis must be rejected by you, and the student will have used an examination attempt.
 Please make sure to notify your study administrative contact person, if you reject a thesis.

 At AU Educate, you can find inspiration for your supervisor role.